-When SNC reach agreement on WTA and calendar, they should be signed off and sent in to QIEO, along with SRIP (note that members of the SNC should ensure that they have consulted widely with staff, including part-time teachers, about the agreement).
+When SNC reach agreement on WTA and calendar, they should be signed off and sent in to QIEO, along with SIP, PEF and Learning Community Plans (note that members of the SNC should ensure that they have consulted widely with staff, including part-time teachers, about the agreement).

-End of school session - calendar, WTA and SRIP all submitted to QIEO
+End of school session - S&Q, SIP, PEF Plan, WTA & School Calendar are submitted to school QIEO.